 Some of the most affective treatments for degenerating discs include chiropractic, dry needling, acupuncture and spinal decompression.
 As always, rest, good nutrition, ibuprofen and arnica help to heal naturally and relieve pain.

-The reason they decided to visit ACN Wellness is they’re seeking a natural and holistic way to treat their degenerative disc disease.
+Most patients visit ACN Wellness because they’re seeking a natural, non-surgical and holistic way to treat their degenerative disc disease.
 They’ve received their diagnosis and they probably already tried medications, which were ineffective or resulted in undesirable side effects.

 If you’re suffering from degenerative disc disease, the best thing you can do is learn as much as you can about it and then how it can be treated naturally with alternative and nonsurgical remedies.
 Acupuncture, chiropractic care, massage, and other alternative options.
 With this information, you can make a well-informed decision on the path you would like to take for pain relief.

 Degenerative disc disease is when normal changes in your back causes pain in your spine.
 The discs in your spine are like shock absorbers and they are in between your vertebrae or bones along your spine.
 They help your spine remain flexible so you can bend and twist.

 When people get older, they can sometimes start feeling pain in that area because the discs have suffered wear and tear.
 As they break down, with age and activity, they don’t work as well.
 This happens to just about everyone, but not everyone will feel pain from it.
 For those who do feel pain, it can be highly disruptive to their life.